AN IDEA OF IMPROVISATION AS ADAGIO FOR VIOLIN AND VIOLA

 of a wick—

-as if any two
+as if our two

-wooden bodies
+curving bodies

-might share a note
+seek to share a note

 —or anything